jmespath/jmespath.site/docs/specification.rst

 ::

+  list-filter-expr      = "[?" expression "]"
-  list-filter-expr  = expression comparator expression comparator        = "<" / "<=" / "==" / ">=" / ">" / "!="
+  comparator-expression = expression comparator expression comparator            = "<" / "<=" / "==" / ">=" / ">" / "!="

 A filter expression provides a way to select JSON elements based on a comparison to another expression.
-A filter expression is evaluated as follows: for each element in an array evaluate the ``list-filter-expr`` against the element.
-If the expression evalutes to ``true``, the item (in its entirety) is added to the result list.
+A filter expression is evaluated as follows: for each element in an array evaluate the ``expression`` against the element.
+If the expression evalutes to a truth-like value, the item (in its entirety) is added to the result list.
 Otherwise it is excluded from the result list.
 A filter expression is only defined for a JSON array.
 Attempting to evaluate a filter expression against any other type will return ``null``.

 Comparison Operators
 --------------------